Wingtail/VocabularyMemorizer/README.md

 #### Using Practice(Quiz) tab

 Right click to see all the options that the Practice environment presents to you.
-* Select SetPracticeAmount and type the number of words you want to memorize.
+* Select setPracticeAmount and type the number of words you want to memorize.
 VocabularyMaker will randomly select words that you don't know into the practice session.

-* Select SelectWords
+* Select selectWordstoPractice to select specific words that you want to practice.
+* Select setMasteredWordstoNeedPractice to make all the words you have previously mastered into the practice list.